ahmedtaipei/Electrical-vehicls/README.md

 # Electrical-vehicls
-for research and development for safty driving autonmous vehicles
+for research and development for safty driving autonmous vehicles.

-contributions related to this project are:
+I'm planning for implementing automated driving (AD) algorithm on a self-driving car, and to verify the design and optimize the performance in a simulation environment.

+I have already designed and developed these sub-systems:-
 1. Design and Simulation of a control system of DC motor speed and direction.
 2. Design and simulation of DC Motor Speed controller based on pole placement.
 3. Enhancement of DC Motor Speed Using Fuzzy Controller.